 You might wonder why I chose to cover half of the bookcases with a sliding barn door.
 Well, it’s because I needed more storage space, not more space to display tchotchkes.
 The shelves behind the sliding door are filled with boxes that hold all sorts of home office paraphernalia.
 This side of the bookcases is only open when we need access to something in one of those boxes.

-Pookie built the barn door out of pre-painted rustic lumber sold at Home Depot.
-Click HERE to see the exact lumber that we used.
+We built the barn door out of pre-painted rustic lumber which is sold at Home Depot.
 Each piece of lumber was 8′ long and had a rabbited edge on each side.
 One rabbited edge faces the front and other faces in the back.

 Thankfully, Home Depot had a label on the backside of each of the pieces of lumber with the paint formula that was used to paint the wood.
 I had a small container of that mixed at the store and used it to touch up the few places that needed it after the construction was completed.
 A wrought iron gate handle, also from Home Depot, finished the door off.